pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1702-03-04-05-06 Back to the Frontend

+These days I have been studying about Frontend technologies, like ReactJS, TypeScript, NPM and NextJS.
+On my first days learning programming I started with Javascript, ReactJS and NodeJS I have a lot of fun making some full stack applications, really I loved these times, I needed to start to study again frontend technologies because on my current job I started to work with ReactJS and NodeJS for a full stack application.
+I paused my Linux study for a moment to focus on this.

 ### Day 1701 Continue Linux Scripting

 Today I have been learning more about Linux scripts, I was studying the test expressions in bash and how works flow conditional statements like if/else on bash.
 It is interesting how bash works.